Lord Shiva who is also known as Mahadev is the supreme being, The Destroyer and The Transformer. He is a unique God that signifies both good and bad.

 - Shiv Parvati Tattoo

 Trishul Tattoo Designs

-Legend has it that Lord Shiva used his trishula to accidentally sever the head of his son Ganesh and later replaced it with a head of an elephant.
+Legend has it that Lord Shiva used his trishula to accidentally sever the head of his son Ganesh and later replaced it with the head of an elephant.

-The sound of the Damru when it is shaken produces a sound which is called the sound of the universe and can be heard during meditation.
+The sound of the Damru when it is shaken produces a sound that is called the sound of the universe and can be heard during meditation.

 Lord Shiva’s Third-Eye Tattoo

 With beautiful photos of Lord Shiva available on the internet, there are multiple options that you can pick for the perfect Bholenath tattoo.
-For instance, a Lord Shiva sketch with his third eye open or close, he meditating or his nataraj avatar can make perfect tattoos.
+For instance, a Lord Shiva sketch with his third eye open or close, he meditates or his Nataraj avatar can make perfect tattoos.